JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 To create a neuron, click the "+" button below the neuron list, just below the "Spatial filter" label.
 The default name is "Neuron 1", where the number will be incremented to be larger than existing neurons.
 You may also give the neuron any name you like, with some restrictions (ie, the `*` and `?` characters can't be used).
 You can rename the neuron at any time by right-clicking its name in the neuron list and choosing "Rename".
 Once the neuron is created, the name will appear in the neuron list, and the neuron will be selected (highlighted).

+The initial color is randomly chosen from a palette of about twenty.
 If you'd like to change the color of the neuron, click the color swatch to the right of the neuron's name in the list and choose a new color from the dialog box.

-(screenshot)
+{{< imglink src="../images-tracing/new-neuron.png" link="../images-tracing/new-neuron.png" alt="new neuron in the neuron list" >}}

 ### Add points

 Let's find a neuron to trace.
+You can find any neuron you like (especially if you are not using the 2018-07-02 sample), but we'll provide the location of a sample neuron if you want to follow along closely.
+This neuron is chosen for demonstration purposes only!
+It may not even be traceable along its entire length.

-- find a good place in this sample
+To find the sample neuron:
-- how to reset 3d view so we're starting at the same view? (right-click, Reset Horta Rotation)
-- get a good x, y, z location
-    + and choose a direction, so I can approach a branch point!  adjust text, add screenshots

-If you're not using the 2021-03-17 sample, find any neuron in your data that has bright signal for this tutorial.
+- Right-click in the 3D view and choose "Reset Horta Rotation" so you are oriented in the default direction
+- Click the "Go to..." button in the Horta Control Center (described in more detail in the previous tutorial)
+- Enter the following coordinates and click OK: `[74130,18910,35035]`
+    + Remember, if you copy and paste these coordinates, you'll need to choose the middle icon on the AppStream toolbar and choose "Past to remote session" to transfer the coordinates from your local computer's clipboard to the AppStream clipboard; once it's there, you can use control-V to paste as usual
+    + See "AppStream Basics" for more information on copying and pasting to and from AppStream

+We're going to trace a small part of the bright neuron making a hairpin turn from the right edge of the screen.

+{{< imglink src="../images-tracing/target-area.png" link="../images-tracing/target-area.png" alt="target area for tracing" >}}

-The neuron you want to trace should be highlighted in the neuron list.
+The neuron you want to trace ("Neuron 1" in our case) should be highlighted in the neuron list.
 If it isn't, single click it.
 The list of annotations below the neuron list should be empty at this time, if you're following the tutorial exactly.

 Navigate to the place you want to start tracing.
 Often this will be the soma of the neuron, but it can be anywhere.
-For this tutorial, we'll start placing points in the middle of the neurite.
+For this tutorial, we'll start placing points in the middle of it.
 By single-clicking to recenter, dragging the image, and zooming in and out, center the neuron in the view.
+Feel free to rotate if you like, but to make this tutorial easy to follow from the screenshots, we'll keep the default rotation.

 Now move the mouse pointer over the signal, and over places near the signal but not on it.
 You'll notice that a blob with the letter "P" in it appears and reappears as you move the mouse.
 In fact, you will see that it snaps to the brightest pixels in a small neighborhood around the mouse pointer.
 If there are no bright pixels, it may not appear at all.
 This "P" cursor indicates where the point will be placed.
+Zoom in as much as you need to place the point accurately.
 Shift-left-click to place the first point when the "P" blob is visible and on top of signal.

-(include coordinates of suggested location?)
-(which means adding "go to" to previous tutorial, which is a good idea anyway?)

-(screenshot)
+Near the (x, y, z) location shown above is a good place to place the first point.

+{{< imglink src="../images-tracing/first-point.png" link="../images-tracing/first-point.png" alt="first point placed" >}}

 The first point appears!
-It'll be drawn in the color of the neuron, and it will also have a "P" indicator drawn on it.
-At this point, if you were to rotate the view, you'll see that the point lies properaly on top of the signal in all dimensions.
+It'll be drawn in the color of the neuron, and it will also have a "P" indicator drawn on it (although that indicator may be difficult to read depending on the strength of the signal nearby).
+At this point, if you were to rotate the view, you'll see that the point lies properly on top of the signal in all dimensions.
 This is another feature of the "P" blob cursor: it senses the correct depth at which to place points.
 That is, it not only finds bright pixels in the plane of the display, it also finds the brightest pixel along the axis perpendicular to the screen (with a larger search neighborhood).

-Move the mouse cursor along the neuron signal and shift-click again.
+Move the mouse cursor along the neuron signal and shift-click again, working to the right of the screen on the upper segment.
 Repeat a few times until you have a short string of annotations, points connected by lines.
 The most recent point you've placed always has a (sometimes faint) "P" icon.
 "P" stands for "Parent": that is the point to which your next point will be connected.

-(screenshot)
+{{< imglink src="../images-tracing/few-points.png" link="../images-tracing/few-points.png" alt="few points placed" >}}

 How densely should you place points?
 That depends on your intended scientific analysis.
 If you intend to determine region-to-region connectivity, you can annotate quite sparsely.
 However, if you intend to calculate neuron length or analyze neuron morphology, you will want to place points with smaller separation.
 If you're using the tracing as ground truth for machine learning purposes, you may want near pixel-perfect tracing.
 In this case, look at the main documentation for the "automatically traced path" feature, in which you can have the computer trace paths between human placed points.

 ### The annotation list and more navigation

 The annotations list now contains a summary of the points you've placed.
-Not every point is listed--that would quickly get unweildy--but the "interesting" points are.
+Not every point is listed--that would quickly get unwieldy--but the "interesting" points are.
 By default, the list includes every root point, endpoint, and branch point.
 It does not include points along a linear chain.
 But it also includes points that have some kind of user annotation attached to them (discussed elsewhere in the documentation).

-(screenshot)
+If you're following closely, there will only be two points in the annotation list at this time, the root point and the endpoint.

+{{< imglink src="../images-tracing/annotation-list.png" link="../images-tracing/annotation-list.png" alt="annotation list with two entries" >}}

 Both the annotation list and the neuron list can be used for navigation.